psychemedia/finn-resources/src/mongan.md

 said: 'This inactivity ^ in which thou art, O Mongan, is not an inactivity becoming a king of Ulster, not to go to avenge thy father on Fiachna the Black, son of Deman, though DubhLacha may think it wrong to tell thee so.
 For he has now but

-15 a small host and force with him ; and come with me thither, and let us burn the fortress, and let us kill Fiachna.'
+15 a small host and force with him; and come with me thither, and let us burn the fortress, and let us kill Fiachna.'
 'There is no knowing what luck ^ there may be on that saying, O cleric,' said Mongan, ' and we shall go with thee.'
 And thus it was done, for Fiachna the Black was killed by them.* Mongan seized

 20 the kingship of Ulster, and the little cleric who had done the treason was Manannan the great and mighty.